srnas/demux/README.md

 At variance with the original script, this script asks interactively the timestep and compute the time from the timestep and the number of the step.

-The script is based on the official one found in the gromacs distribution.
-The modification has been implemented and tested by Andrea Perez-Villa and Sandro Bottaro.
+This modification has been implemented and tested by Andrea Perez-Villa and Sandro Bottaro.

+2. It allows trajectories obtained with random exchange patterns to be processed correctly.
+  This is important in bias exchange metadynamics, and in general when using the "RANDOM EXCHANGES" keyword of PLUMED

+This modification has been implemented and tested by Richard Cunha and Giovanni Bussi.